Soundproofing

 Understanding how sound waves travel through air and solid

-materials is the key to stopping it in its tracks, but that's easier
+materials is the key to stopping it, but that's easier

 said than done.
 One reason we struggle with soundproofing is that we